beelabhmc/ant_tracker/README.md

    file which only contains the ROI, this file is necessary to crop and rotate the video to capture just the ROIs.
 It takes ROIs which are defined by roidetect.py.
+ - [detector.py](scripts/detector.py) Takes in a video frame and detects ants in that frame.
+Returns the coordinates of the ants detected as well as their areas.
  - [edgefromtrack.py](scripts/edgefromtrack.py) A script which converts the output of track.py from containing x,y coordinates to containing which side the ant entered on and which side the ant exited on.